swlaschin/fsharpforfunandprofit.com/content/posts/property-based-testing-4/index.md

 ## Summary so far

 I hope you get the idea now.
-By trying out the various approaches (oracles, inverses, invariants, commutative diagrams, etc) we can almost always come up with useful properties for our design.
+By trying out the various approaches (oracles, inverses, invariants, commutative diagrams, etc.) we can almost always come up with useful properties for our design.

 {{< linktarget "zendo" >}}